Canada's Bombardier faces UK bribery probe over plane sales

-(Reuters) - The UK Serious Fraud Office announced on Thursday it was investigating Canadian industrial group Bombardier BBDb.TO over suspected bribery in airplane sales to Garuda Indonesia GIAA.JK, widening a global anti-corruption drive in aerospace.
+(Reuters) - The UK Serious Fraud Office announced on Thursday it was investigating Canadian industrial group Bombardier over suspected bribery in airplane sales to Garuda Indonesia, widening a global anti-corruption drive in aerospace.

 Both settlements involved sales of planes or engines to Garuda and airlines in other countries.